 “Jobs-to-be-Done theory” is based on the fact that a person “hires” (buys) a specific product or service to solve existing problems to achieve progress (improvement) in his life.
 So, we focus on the moment of product consumption; we try to understand when and under what conditions the customer first thought about buying a product (that is, what happened BEFORE starting to use it).

-The list of features is a general list of all product’s functionality.
-It is the final stage of all research stages.
-It forms the basis of the future product.
-Not all of the features in a project turn out to be as important as they seem at first glance.
-Prioritization helps you stay focused and save the team’s time.
+The list of features is a general list of all product functionality.
+It is the final stage of all research stages and forms the basis of the future product.
+Not all project features are as important as they seem at first glance.
+Prioritization helps you stay focused and save the team time.
 This is where the final scope of the project is formed.
 At this stage, we will already have a project budget.

 Backlog document with product features prioritized & described